-The works council ensures, controls or participates in the management of all social and cultural activities established in the company to the benefit of employees, their families and trainees.
+The works council/social and economic committee ensures, controls or participates in the management of all social and cultural activities established in the company to the benefit of employees, their families and trainees.

-The works council therefore has responsibility for activities for the well-being of employees both internally and externally, and the management of social welfare, pension and mutual insurance institutions.
+The works council/social and economic committee therefore has responsibility for activities for the well-being of employees both internally and externally, and the management of social welfare, pension and mutual insurance institutions.
 It also regulates all aspects of social services, as well as occupational health services, leisure and sports activities.

-The works council can adjust the benefits according to certain criteria such as the employees' income or the age of the children.
+The works council/social and economic committee can adjust the benefits according to certain criteria such as the employees' income or the age of their children.